marco262/my_wiki/data/sandpoint/gm_notes/glass-and-wrath.md

 4. Thassilon's magic was highly advanced, and many of its secrets have been lost to time.
 5. Thassilon's capital city was known as Xin-Shalast, and it was said to be located somewhere in the mountains of the far north.
 6. Thassilon was eventually destroyed by a cataclysmic event known as the Earthfall, which is said to have been caused by the hubris and arrogance of Thassilon's rulers.
+7. Brodert theorizes the Old Light was once a war machine capable of spewing fire to a range of more than a mile.

 * <https://rotrl.fandom.com/wiki/Brodert_Quink_(The_Runelords_of_Thassilon)>
 * <https://paizo.com/threads/rzs2q8vo?How-much-of-Thassilons-history-and#2>
 * <https://paizo.com/threads/rzs2may1?How-well-known-is-Thassilon#5>

+## Goodbye to Aldern

+Aldern Foxglove is ready to say a bittersweet farewell to the Heroes.
+His story is that he must return to his recently reacquired ancestral home to continue renovations.
+He eagerly invites the Heroes to visit him soon, "after all this nasty business with goblins is taken care of, of course."

+Delve into small talk between Aldern and the PCs, and hint at Aldern's internal struggle and his self-hatred.
+Talk about how he envies the PCs, how he wishes he could be as brave and selfless and honest as them.
+Turn on the waterworks when you can.

 ## Return of the Sheriff